DPDK/dpdk/doc/guides/linux_gsg/cross_build_dpdk_for_riscv.rst

 To cross-compile DPDK for a desired target machine use the following command::

-   meson cross-build --cross-file <target_machine_configuration>
+   meson setup cross-build --cross-file <target_machine_configuration>
    ninja -C cross-build

 For example if the target machine is a generic rv64gc RISC-V, use the following command::

-   meson riscv64-build-gcc --cross-file config/riscv/riscv64_linux_gcc
+   meson setup riscv64-build-gcc --cross-file config/riscv/riscv64_linux_gcc
    ninja -C riscv64-build-gcc

 If riscv-gnu-toolchain is used, binary names should be updated to match.
 Update